Group 4 -The band he made his first record with (it didn’t trouble the charts)

 Andy’s first successful song was “Fields of Crosses”.
 Written about the carnage of the First World War this song got Andy on TV and was used in a BBC documentary that was shown worldwide.

-Since those days Andy has lived and played in the UK and France, his lyric-led songs – many set in Plymouth – delighting audiences in Folk Clubs, on radio and at Festivals.
+Since those days Andy has lived and played in the UK,France and Spain, his lyric-led songs – many set in Plymouth – delighting audiences in Folk Clubs, on radio and at Festivals.
 It has been said that Andy’s introductions – the stories behind the songs -are almost as entertaining as the songs themselves.